CellIJel/Websites/README.md

 A very simple (maybe minimalist) version of making, writing, and saving documents.

 Can save files as: HTML, TXT, PNG, JPG, CSS, JS, PY, and MD.

+# Basic-Snake
+A Bare Bones version of the Snake game played with arrow keys.